ExaFEL/exafel_project/kpp_eval/README.md

 diffBragg models low-resolution much better due to its higher intensity, which improves R-work, improves offset on low resolution but worsens it at high resolution, and does not significantly affect the anomalous signal.
+However, these are only based on preliminary evaluations – evaluations performed on 130k and 500k image datasets in August have already shown, that the convergence of statistics such as R-factor and CC_anom can differ quite significantly between individual cases, as discussed in the google space.